osamakamal20/Calculator_App/README.md

 # Neumorphism Calculator ➕  ➖  ❌ ➗
-A calculator is a versatile electronic device designed to perform arithmetic operations ranging from basic calculations, like addition, subtraction, multiplication, and division, to complex mathematical functions, including trigonometry, logarithms, and statistical analysis
+A calculator is a versatile electronic device designed to perform arithmetic operations ranging from basic calculations, like addition, subtraction, multiplication, and division, to complex mathematical functions, including trigonometry, logarithms, and statistical analysis.

 ## Features